Djuuu/git-mr/README.md

 This will:
 * check merge status
 * check open threads
-* check WiP status
+* check draft status

 and if applicable, will prompt you to:
-* resolve WIP status
+* resolve draft status
 * trigger the merge
 * checkout local target branch, update it and delete local merged branch